 10. Visit the botanical garden.
 It’s considered one of the most beautiful in North America and you will love it for sure.
 You can also have a little hike among plants and flowers of all sorts.
 The restaurant on the premises is also remarkable.

-12. Take a tour to the world-famous Islas Marietas, one of the best outdoor activities in Puerto Vallarta.
+12. Take a tour of the world-famous Islas Marietas, one of the best outdoor activities in Puerto Vallarta.
 For sure you have seen the pictures somewhere with a huge hole looking like a crater and an immaculate beach inside.
 The place has been closed for a while because the huge amount of tourism was deteriorating the eco-system.
 Now they have recently reopened it and raised the price to a ridiculous rate but if you can, it will definitely be an amazing trip.

 13. Have a walk around Cuale island, pass through its swinging wood pedestrian bridges and walk around the local artisan stalls – they have lots of lovely colored local artifacts, including amazing paintings.